Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Memory

-\paragraph{Shared Memory.} Shared memory centralizes reusable information across agents to mitigate redundancy, as duplicating multi-agent interaction histories in individual prompts is costly in both token budget and inference time.
+\paragraph{Shared Memory.} Shared memory centralizes reusable information across agents, allowing the team to avoid duplicating the same observations, decisions, and intermediate results in every individual prompt.
+Its main efficiency benefit is reducing redundant exploration and repeated context replay, but this requires careful control of noise, staleness, and concurrent updates.
 MS~\citep{gao2024memory} stores agent steps as Prompt–Answer pairs and filters them with an LLM evaluator before adding them to a shared pool, then uses accepted memories to continually refine the retriever.
 However, the frequent LLM-based scoring introduces substantial token and latency overhead.

 To improve efficiency, recent work explores \textbf{structured shared textual memory} that supports lightweight retrieval and reduces redundant context replay.
 G-Memory~\citep{zhang2025g} models multi-agent experience as a three-tier graph hierarchy of insight, query, and interaction graphs; at inference, it performs bi-directional traversal to retrieve high-level, generalizable insights together with fine-grained, condensed interaction trajectories for agent-specific working memory.
 RCR-Router~\citep{liu2025rcr} maintains a Shared Memory Store of interaction history, task-relevant knowledge, and structured state representations, and performs round-wise context routing with an Importance Scorer, a Semantic Filter, and a Token Budget Allocator to minimize redundant context and token usage.
 MemIndex~\citep{saleh2025memindex} adopts an intent-indexed bipartite graph architecture for memory operations in LM-based multi-agent pub/sub systems, improving storage, retrieval, update, and deletion efficiency and reporting lower elapsed time, CPU utilization, and memory usage.
 Different from typical shared-memory MAS that mainly consume retrieved context, MIRIX~\citep{wang2025mirix} adopts a modular multi-agent architecture governed by a Meta Memory Manager and six Memory Managers, and uses Active Retrieval to generate a topic and inject retrieved memories into the system prompt without explicit memory-search prompts.